 Rhonda Peoples-Waters

-In 2007, Rhonda joined private practice with a small firm practicing Criminal Law and Personal Injury Law.
-With the experience of public service practice and private practice, in 2008 Rhonda opened Rhonda Peoples-Waters P.A.
+In 2007, Judge Peoples-Waters entered private practice with a small firm practicing Criminal Law and Personal Injury Law.
+With the experience in public service practice and private practice, in 2008 Rhonda opened Rhonda Peoples-Waters P.A.
 Her firm specialized in civil and criminal litigation.
-Rhonda’s practice experience is very diverse and wide-ranging.
+Her legal experience is very diverse and wide-ranging.
+As a small business owner for over 12 years, the Judge learned valuable lessons beyond the practice of law such as time and employee management, successful customer service, and professional skills to deal with all types of people and circumstances.

-As a small business owner for over 12 years, Rhonda learned valuable lessons beyond the practice of law such as time and employee management, successful customer service, and professional skills to deal with all types of people and circumstances.
-In addition, Rhonda has served as a legal analyst for News4Jax and other local stations for several years.
+In addition, Judge Peoples-Waters has served as a legal analyst for News4Jax and other local stations for several years.
 Her legal advice and opinions are valued and trusted throughout the community.
-Rhonda’s service to the community is well-demonstrated through her leadership roles as a City of Jacksonville Ethic Commissioner, Past President of Daniel Webster Perkins Bar Association, NAACP-Jacksonville Branch Board Member, Past PTA President, Past President of the Jacksonville Area Legal Aid Board of Directors, and Chair of the Florida Bar Grievance Committee.
+Her service to the community is demonstrated through her leadership roles as a City of Jacksonville Ethics Commissioner, Past President of Daniel Webster Perkins Bar Association, NAACP-Jacksonville Branch Board Member, Past PTA President, Past President of the Jacksonville Area Legal Aid Board of Directors, and Chair of the Florida Bar Grievance Committee.

 Tatiana R. Salvador